aminjafari-dev/tiktok_search_tool/README.md

 - Consider running in non-headless mode for debugging
 - Use login management for better search results (bypasses 6-video limit)
 - Session persistence reduces login time for subsequent searches
+- Run multiple searches to build a comprehensive database of unique videos
+- The tool automatically prevents duplicates, so you can safely run the same search multiple times

 ## Dependencies